Post

 León - population count versus destinations count.

-When analyzing the urban flows by car it seems to be that this method captures how car-oriented planning has structured our cities.
-The highways and motorways stand out quite emphatically from the maps below.
+When analyzing urban flows by car, this method seems to capture quite well how car-oriented planning has structured the cities.
+Highways and motorways stand out very clearly in the maps below.

 Querétaro, Mexico, by car.